devdatalab/paper-justice/README.md

 1. `$out` is the target folder for all outputs, such as tables and graphs.
 2. `$tmp` is the folder for the data files and temporary data files that will be created during the rebuild.
-3. `$repdata` is the folder where you unzipped and saved the replication data package.
+3. `$jdata` is the folder where you unzipped and saved the replication data package.
 4. `$jcode` is the code folder of the clone of the replication repo

 * Run the do file `make_justice_repl.do`.
 This will run through all the other do files to regenerate all of the results.